rcrowther/django-static_models/README.md

 This will render the model on the PageDetailView through the view PageDetailView.
 It will search for all Page objects, then render them to an auto-named directory.
 The output files will be named by the 'pk' e.g. '3'.

-Sometimes you will not want to use the 'pk' data to name the files.
+Often you will not want to use the 'pk' data to name the files.
 Configure like this,

     STATIC_VIEWS = [
         {
         'query': 'all',
         'view' : 'page.views.PageDetailView',
-        'filename_from_field' : 'slug',
+        'filename_from_attribute' : 'slug',
         },
     ]

-'filename_from_field' says use the 'slug' field to name the files (this presumes the model Pages has a field called 'slug').
+This configuration presumes the model Pages has a field called 'slug'. 'filename_from_attribute' uses the 'slug' field to name the files.
 So now, in the 'sites' directory, the app may generate a file 'web-lunacy', not '3'.

+Note that Django configures models so that the fields are acessible as Python attributes. 'filename_from_attribute' can also call a zero-argument callable (method/function whatever).
+This makes it possible to generate pages from different views of the same object---add a callable returning the secondary filenames/url_id to the model.

 Sometimes you will not want to use the model name to name the pathroot of the files.
 Configure like this,